 This is our 75th year of uninterrupted service to the children, youths, and families of this community.
-We’re planning a big birthday bash on November 1, and you’re invited.
+We’re continuing our year-long celebration with the Heart of the Community Awards Luncheon on February 13, and you’re invited.

 While we will certainly pause to take stock of this important milestone in the life of this great institution, what we will celebrate most on this occasion however, are the many thousands of individuals that have enriched the history of Hopkins House over these more than seven decades.